rishshah/RePlace/README.md

 ### Status
 - Models created (may be few changes in future) MEET (signing deadline not part of jaf_test)
-- Login pages for company, student and coordinator (needs to be combined) GROUP
+- Login pages for company, student and coordinator combined
 - Logout created
+- All static files in one place
 - Show basic jaf information
 - Parallax in home page (search for new images) LATER
 - Home page scroll animation
 - Company registration form created

 #### Company
-- Jaf creation form almost complete (Not all combinations taken care of in the jaf creation form) GROUP
+- Jaf creation form almost complete (Not all combinations taken care of in the jaf creation form) MEET
 - Post company jaf form (not yet started) DEPAL

 ####IC